-Bella Paradiso 2nd Floor Condo #9, in downtown Eureka Springs, is a perfectly balanced Queen room.
+Bella Paradiso 2nd Floor Condo #9, in downtown Eureka Springs, is a perfectly balanced King room.
 This room includes a refrigerator, microwave, and coffee maker, Flat LCD TV, Sony Iphone Docking Station, Cable TV, and sitting area on the front porch.
 Coffee

 Pivot Rock is one of several unique natural formations at Pivot Rock Park, located on Pivot Rock Road off Highway 62 West in Eureka Springs.

 First developed as a tourist attraction more than 100 years ago, the park features paved pathways winding through unique rock formations and the beautiful natural

 mountain scenery of the Ozarks.
 According to legend, however, the deep ravines and caves of the park attracted a different kind of visitor during the years after the Civil War.
 Tradition holds that this was one of the many hideouts of the outlaw Jesse James and the James-Younger Gang, the notorious band of Old West train and bank robbers.